zJavaproject/BiteHack-2019/README.md

-# DayTripper - BITEHack 2019
+# DayTripper :world_map: - BITEHack 2019

 The project made during BiteHack 2019 - annual hackathon organized by BEST AGH Kraków.
 The topic of this edition was Open Data.